 With a personal injury claim, the fault will need to be demonstrated.
 You will need to be able to show that your injuries were the result of another’s negligence.

 If you were injured at work, this could not just be your employer or a co-worker.
 Those types of negligent parties are shielded from liability under Pennsylvania’s workers’ compensation laws.
 Instead, you must be able to show that your injuries were the result of negligence by a third party.

 With a third-party claim, you can pursue benefits above and beyond the compensation provided through workers’ compensation.
 This includes damages for your pain and suffering.

 Motor vehicle accidents are the most common type of third-party liability claim.
 If you are driving as a part of your job and another driver’s negligence results in your injuries, you may have a separate personal injury claim in addition to your workers’ compensation benefits.

 Third-party liability claims are not limited to car accidents.
-A slip-and-fall accident, dog bite or other type of accident may also qualify you for benefits.
-If your injuries were the result of defective equipment or machinery, you may have a claim against the negligent manufacturer or designer.
+A slip-and-fall accident, dog bite or another type of accident may also qualify you for benefits.
+If your injuries were the result of defective equipment or machinery, you might have a claim against the negligent manufacturer or designer.

 Speak To A Lawyer About Your Claim